Photo by cottonbro from Pexels

 Another tool you can try out is the moisture sensor.
 Urine can dry off quickly, which sometimes makes it difficult to detect.

-This is where a moisture sensor comes in, with its sensitive nickel-plate, it can quickly and effectively detect urine upon placement on a surface like a carpet.
+This is where a moisture sensor comes in.
+Its sensitive nickel plate lets it quickly and effectively detect urine upon placement on a surface like a carpet.

 It works by flashing red light if moisture is detected.